-To overcome an obstacle, the anti-tipping support must be swivelled from the operating to the passive position beforehand so that this does not knock against the obstacle.
+To overcome an obstacle, the anti-tipping support must be swivelled from the operating to the passive position beforehand so that it does not knock against the obstacle.

-Figure 121: Operating position of anti-tipping support (view from the rear)
+Figure 107: Operating position of the anti-tipping support

-Figure 122: Passive position of anti-tipping support (view from the rear)
+Figure 108: Passive position of the anti-tipping support

-To move the anti-tipping support into the operating position, press the anti-tipping bar downwards and swivel this to the rear.
-Make sure that the anti-tipping support is engaged correctly again.
-This is visible when the footstep pins have engaged in the corresponding recess of the anti-tipping support adapters from the one side and the M6 fixing screw from the other side.
+To move the anti-tipping support into the operating position, pull the anti-tipping bar out of the anti-tipping support adapter and swivel the anti-tipping support to the rear.
+Ensure that the sliding sleeve engages properly.